bnguyen14/MemoryLog/README.md

 Installation Instructions:

+It should be noted that this software is designed for use on Linux.
+In order to use it on Windows (I used to use it on Windows before I discovered Linux), you simply need to change the paths of the configuration files.
+Edit MemoryLog.java and TestManager.java.
+When you scroll down, you'll find some file paths that are Linux-style.
+Just swap the '/' with a '\' and you should be good to go.
+(There's only three lines to edit).

 1. Place memorylog and quizletcopy directories together.
 2. Delete contents of savedQuiz.txt and configuration.txt in quizletcopy, auto_memory_log.txt in memorylog.
 3. Compile TestManagerLauncher.java in quizletcopy, and MemoryLog.java in memorylog.